 The mudslide preserved the tuff used to build the forum so well that it’s hard to believe just how old this place is.
 You could almost mistake it for a movie set.
 When you realize that they removed about 1.4 million cubic feet of mud that covered it, it doesn’t seem that surprising that nobody knew of this place for so long.

 After you visit the excavation site, visit the museum on the upper floor.
 Here you’ll find displays of the many of the items recovered from the forum.
-There is also a fascinating rendering of what the place looked like during the Roman times.
+There is also a fascinating rendering of what the place looked like during Roman times.

-Grids and pictures show you the buildings during antiquity and there are even images of the damaged courtyard with glimpses of the roman ruins.
+Grids and pictures show you the buildings during antiquity and there are even images of the damaged courtyard with glimpses of the Roman ruins.
 If you’re a history buff like me, you can spend hours in this small place just discovering what you are seeing and how it looked like before.

 Before we came here, I noticed something odd about the other church across from this one.
 The blue Basilica of San Paolo Maggiore has two seemingly random columns that don’t quite fit with the rest of the design.
 The church, built on the ruins of the ancient Dioscuri temple, incorporated six columns left from the temple into its design.
 After the earthquake in 1688, only two of the Corinthian columns remain.
-You can see what is looked like here in the museum.
+You can see what it looked like here in the museum.